The Difference Between a Warranty and a Vehicle Service Contract

 What is an OEM Warranty?

 Typically, an Original Equipment Manufacturer (OEM) warranty covers mechanical failures for a specified time after a vehicle purchase.
-Used and new vehicles both often come with warranties.
-However, once the warranty expires, all coverage ends.

 What Is a Vehicle Service Contract?